the-crypt-keeper/can-ai-code/README.md

 ## News

+**7/16** Updated results for Vicuna-1.3 AWQ and merged the `compare` feature!
+Browse [Comparisons](https://huggingface.co/spaces/mike-ravkine/can-ai-code-compare) at our new space.

 **7/15** bitsandbytes [INT8](https://github.com/TimDettmers/bitsandbytes) and [NF4](https://huggingface.co/blog/4bit-transformers-bitsandbytes) now supported via `interview-transformers-modal.py`

 **7/15** fixed the input() bug in the python evaluator and re-scored affected models.